marcusoftnet/marcusoftnet.github.io/_posts/2024-02-13-sender-is-also-responsible.md

 Instead - I think that the sender also has a responsibility for the message being expressed.
 Sure, you can trust the receiver to `assume positive intent` but why make it as hard as possible?

-And think about this - everyone else who heard you express your well-intended message in a ... harder-to-intrepret-than-needed way, how will they express their message the next time?
+And think about this - everyone else who heard you express your well-intended message in a ... harder-to-interpret-than-needed way, how will they express their message the next time?
 It will affect us since interactions like this build our culture.

 ## What to do then?